-This site provides information about the reform of the Universities Superannuation Scheme (USS).
-The changes will be introduced in phases from 1 April 2016.
+This site provides information about the reform of the Universities Superannuation Scheme (USS) following the 2014 actuarial valuation.
+The benefit changes were introduced in phases from 1 April 2016.

 Changes are being made to the benefits provided by USS, as well as the contribution levels payable by members and employers, in order to address the pension scheme’s funding deficit.
 The recent formal triennial valuation of the pension scheme’s assets and liabilities showed that, as at 31 March 2014, the deficit stood at approximately £13 billion, based on current benefit arrangements and the USS trustee’s initial proposed assumptions.